Skip to main content

 The Walks

-We have curated a selection of walks that include both national, way-marked trails and smaller circular walks.
-In most cases, you can park your car in the pub's carpark, but it's necessary to have drinks or a meal at the pub before or after your walk.
-This is a great way to spend a weekend or a week without the hassle of cooking and cleaning up in your Quantock holiday cottage in the evenings!
+We have curated a selection of walks, including national, way-marked trails and smaller circular walks.
+In most cases, you can park your car in the pub's carpark, but having drinks or a meal at the pub before or after your walk is necessary.
+Before you start walking, nip inside and reserve a table.
+Dining out in a rustic, characterful pub is a great way to spend a weekend or a week without the hassle of cooking and cleaning up in your Quantock holiday cottage in the evenings!

 Major, Way-marked Walks in the Quantocks